We already have all the resources we ultimately need. We might not always be aware of them though.

 There's always distractions, and unconstructive attention drains (fears and doubts, self-sabotage, external circumstances), so being at the wheel of your focus is a very empowering and productive place to be.

 It's a practice, that over time will strengthen your 'conscious living' muscles.
 And you will have more freedom and personal power as a result.

 Try it and let me know how it goes for you!

-If you wish my coaching help to master your focus and be more productive whilst remaining balanced, I'd love to talk to you.
-You can book a call with me below.
+If you'd like help to master your focus and be more productive whilst remaining balanced, I'd love to talk to you.
+Book a call with me below.